xiaoyexu/myrestengine/README.md

     ```
     This function take parentId value, find related BookComment object as model filed name "parentComment".

- 3. Method put defines logic when request method is PUT
+ 3. Method put defines logic when request method is PUT.

+    Overwrite getModelByKey method(will be used for updating and deleting)

+    ```
+    def getModelByKey(self, keys):
+        return Chapter.objects.get(id=keys['chapter']['id'])
+    ```

+    All fields marked with `updatable` with value true will be updated and saved.

+    Alternatively, for complex and custimzing logic, overwrite getPutModel method to return None

+    ```
+    def getPutModel(keys):
+        return None
+    ```

+    Then overwrite put method like

     ```
     def put(self, request, keys):